If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Customization

-WordPress makes it easy to design customization.
+WordPress makes it easy to customize.
 You can build stunning websites quickly with the help of WordPress themes and plugins.

 With the new full-site editing features, you can now edit and customize every part of your website without touching your theme files or code.